Abel A. Hunter: Early life

 Born in Lincoln, Nebraska, to Mary Abba (née Crooker) and Joseph H. Hunter, Abel was the third-born of four children.

-About 1870, Joseph Hunter (1843-1880) was admitted to the Illinois bar, initially opening his law practice in Mendota, Illinois.
+Around 1870, Joseph Hunter opened a law practice in Mendota, Illinois.
 There he met and married Mary Crooker.
 After the birth of their daughter, Alice Cushman Hunter (1874), the pioneer family moved 400 miles west to Lincoln, Nebraska, where Walter David (1875), Abel Aken (1877), and Joseph Slayton Hunter (1879) were born.
-In 1880, the U. S. Federal Mortality Schedule documented Joseph H. Hunter's death: cause—typhoid fever.
-In a biography of Abel's older brother, Walter David Hunter (entomologist), the Hunter children were mentioned: "He [Walter] and the other children in the family were apparently born naturalists, for they knew all the birds and many of the plants and insects around Lincoln."

-While studying for a higher education, on January 3, 1893, Hunter (age 15) was appointed to the United States Postal Service (USPS).
+In 1880, the U. S. Federal Mortality Schedule documented Joseph H. Hunter's death as caused by typhoid fever.
+In a biography of Abel's older brother, Walter David Hunter (entomologist), the Hunter children were mentioned: "He [Walter] and the other children in the family were apparently born naturalists, for they knew all the birds and many of the plants and insects around Lincoln".
+On January 3, 1893, Hunter (age 15) was appointed to the United States Postal Service (USPS), while studying for a higher education.

-At the University of Nebraska, he studied botany and in 1898 was appointed by the Board of Regents as a plant collector.
-That same year, Hunter along with George G. Hedgcock submitted a paper "Thorea" after discovering a rare seaweed [Thorea ramosissima Bory] in Lancaster County, Nebraska.
-By 1900, Hunter left the university's employ and began working full-time for the USPS.
-The May 4, 1901, issue of the Nebraska State Journal reported: "A. A. Hunter, who has for several years been doing work in the department of botany, has accepted a position [with the USPS] in Grand Island [Nebraska]."
+While attending the University of Nebraska, Hunter studied botany and was appointed by the Board of Regents as a plant collector in 1898.
+That same year, Hunter, along with George G. Hedgcock, submitted a paper "Thorea" after discovering a rare seaweed (Thorea ramosissima Bory) in Lancaster County, Nebraska.
+By 1900, Hunter had left the university's employment and began working full-time for the USPS.
+The May 4, 1901 issue of the Nebraska State Journal reported that: "A. A. Hunter, who has for several years been doing work in the department of botany, has accepted a position [with the USPS] in Grand Island [Nebraska]."

 Family life and career, fraternal organizations

-On July 24, 1901, in North Platte, Nebraska, Abel A. Hunter married Mary A. Dixon (1875-1963); they had one son, Raymond Dixon Hunter (1902-1928).
+On July 24, 1901, in North Platte, Nebraska, Hunter married Mary A. Dixon (1875-1963); they had one son, Raymond Dixon Hunter (1902-1928).
 In 1905 Hunter's annual salary with the USPS was $700.
 He was promoted to mail order clerk on January 1, 1906; in July, Hunter transferred to Panama.
-By working in Gorgona, in the Canal Zone, his salary jumped to $1500 per year.
-He would work for the USPS for the next 29 years, ultimately receiving the postmastership at Balboa.
+By working in Gorgona, in the Canal Zone, his salary jumped to $1,500 per year.
+He worked for the USPS for the next 29 years, ultimately receiving the post-mastership at Balboa.